muhammadsiddiqbe/muhammadsiddiqbe/README.md

 ### Hi there 👋

-I am Muhammadsiddiq 19 years old DevOps Enineer from Uzbekistan.
+I am Muhammadsiddiq 19 years old DevOps Engineer from Uzbekistan.

 - 🌱 I’m currently learning ...
 Kubernetes and Azure
 - 📫 How to reach me: